"The

 could continue that growth.

-But not one church in that city of 7,000 would accept her!
+Not one church in that city of 7,000 would accept her!

 It didnt matter that she had recommitted her life to Christ, was living